Do recreational pot laws cause an uptick in traffic accidents and fatalities?

 More information about marijuana use in Massachusetts is available through the Cannabis Control Commission.

 The National Institute on Drug Abuse (NIDA) has reported that marijuana can impair a driver’s judgment, coordination and reaction time, and studies have found a direct link between a person’s blood THC concentration and driving ability.
 NIDA also cited these study findings:

 - THC-positive drivers are twice as likely to be responsible for a fatal motor vehicle crash than drivers who had not used drugs or alcohol.

 - The role of marijuana in motor vehicle accidents is unclear because marijuana can be detected in body fluids for weeks after intoxication, and people often use marijuana with alcohol.

 - THC-positive drivers involved in crashes are three to seven times more likely to be responsible for the accident than drivers who had not used alcohol or drugs.
 This is especially true of individuals with high levels of THC in their systems.

 - In contrast, a large study performed by the National Highway Traffic Safety Administration found no significant increased crash risk linked to marijuana use after the researchers controlled for drivers’ age, gender, race and presence of alcohol.

-To learn more about how the attorneys at The Law Offices of Jeffrey S. Glassman, LLC can help you with a drunk driving or other impaired driving accident claim, contact our law office at (617) 777-7777 or use our online form.
+To learn more about how the attorneys at Jeffrey Glassman Injury Lawyers, LLC can help you with a drunk driving or other impaired driving accident claim, contact our law office at (617) 777-7777 or use our online form.